 With my penchant for using SYHA facilities, I have wondered about using its English and Welsh equivalent, the YHA.
 However, I used to have trouble with hostels being found to be full when I was pondering a frugal weekend away.
 That trend was ruptured when I managed to make a booking at their Capel Curig hostel.
 Again, the offer was similar to that of the SYHA with the main difference being the provision of a cooked breakfast to compliment the continental option.
 The bunks in the room that I shared might have done with a little TLC but that's the only adverse comment that I have.
 Mind you, some might express surprise at bed linen coming in plastic packaging, hardly the most environmentally friendly of practices.

 Just as there are independent hostels and bunkhouses in Scotland, they exist in England and Wales too.
-Just take a look at the Independent Hostel Guide or Find a Bunkhouse (both Hostelworld and HostelBookers seem to be focussed on cities instead of out in the countryside) to see what I mean; there is a book as well as the very useful website.
+Just take a look at the Independent Hostel Guide (both Hostelworld and HostelBookers seem to be focussed on cities instead of out in the countryside) to see what I mean; there is a book as well as the very useful website.
 Some, such as Corris Youth Hostel in Wales and Kirkby Stephen Hostel in Cumbria, were formerly YHA establishments until refurbishment costs and other reasons caused it to relinquish them.
 Not having tried any of these myself, I cannot comment on quality but any websites that I saw gave a very favourable impression.
 They get listed elsewhere on this website along with a gaggle of other options.
 Could assessing the quality of independent hostels make a good excuse for constructing other explorations of the British countryside?
 It's a promising thought.

 Until now, my hostel stays have been limited to the YHA and the SYHA since I tend to value the security of a hotel booking on any my overseas trips.
 If courage ever gets summoned, that may change but not all youth hostels will take in older customers.
 For instance, that appears to be the case in Germany where the maximum age limit appears to be 26 years unless it is a family or a parent and child booking.
 Other hostels in the same country are not so fussy so that is something to remember for other countries where age restrictions apply.